aubreystarktoller/django-babik-card-primatives/README.rst

 .. image:: https://img.shields.io/badge/license-BSD-red.svg
    :target: https://raw.githubusercontent.com/aubreystarktoller/django-babik-card-primitives/master/LICENSE

-This module containts utilities, fields and validators for handling bank card information in the Django framework.
+This module contains utilities, validators, widgets and for fields for handling bank card information in the Django framework.
 It also includes JavaScript utilities for validating card data.

 Contents
 ========